Jet-Hadron Correlations in sqrt{s_{NN}} = 200 GeV p+p and Central Au+Au Collisions: Abstract

 \section{Abstract}

 Azimuthal angular correlations of charged hadrons with respect to the axis of a reconstructed (trigger) jet in Au+Au and $p$+$p$ collisions at $\sqrt{s_{\text{NN}}} = 200~\text{GeV}$ in STAR are presented.
 The trigger jet population in Au+Au collisions is biased towards jets that have not interacted with the medium, allowing easier matching of jet energies between Au+Au and $p$+$p$ collisions while enhancing medium effects on the recoil jet.
-The associated hadron yield of the recoil jet is significantly suppressed at high transverse momentum ($p_{\text{T}}^{\text{assoc}}$) and enhanced at low $p_{\text{T}}^{\text{assoc}}$ in Au+Au collisions, which is indicative of medium-induced parton energy loss in ultrarelativistic heavy-ion collisions.
+The associated hadron yield of the recoil jet is significantly suppressed at high transverse momentum ($p_{\text{T}}^{\text{assoc}}$) and enhanced at low $p_{\text{T}}^{\text{assoc}}$ in 0-20\% central Au+Au collisions compared to $p$+$p$ collisions, which is indicative of medium-induced parton energy loss in ultrarelativistic heavy-ion collisions.

-High-energy collisions of heavy nuclei at the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory produce an energy density for which a strongly-coupled medium of deconfined quarks and gluons is expected to form~\cite{STARwhite,PHENIXwhite,PHOBOSwhite,BRAHMSwhite}.
-The properties of this medium can be studied using partons with large transverse momenta ($p_{\text{T}}$) resulting from hard scatterings in the initial stages of the collision.
+High-energy collisions of heavy nuclei at the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory produce an energy density at which a strongly-coupled medium of deconfined quarks and gluons, known as the Quark-Gluon Plasma, is expected to form~\cite{STARwhite,PHENIXwhite,PHOBOSwhite,BRAHMSwhite}.
+The properties of this medium can be probed using partons with large transverse momenta ($p_{\text{T}}$) resulting from hard scatterings in the initial stages of the collision.
 The scattered partons recoil and fragment into back-to-back clusters of hadrons, known as jets.

+Jets in $p$+$p$ collisions are well-described by perturbative quantum chromodynamics (pQCD)~\cite{pQCD} and can be used as a reference for studies of medium-induced jet modification.
+By comparing the jet momentum spectra as well as the momentum and angular distributions of jet fragments between heavy-ion collisions and elementary collisions, it is possible to investigate the energy loss of fast-moving partons in the QGP.